-There have been reports of liver problems occurring in a small percentage of people receiving erythromycin products, particularly erythromycin estolate.
-Anyone experiencing yellowing of the pigments of their eyes or skin (suggestive of jaundice) should see their doctor.
+There have been reports of liver problems occurring for a small percentage of people receiving erythromycin products, particularly erythromycin estolate.
+If you experience yellowing of your eyes or skin (suggestive of jaundice), contact your doctor.

 Myasthenia gravis: Use of this medication may aggravate this condition.

 Overgrowth of organisms: Prolonged or repeated use of erythromycin may result in an overgrowth of bacteria or fungi and organisms that are not killed by the medication.
 This can cause problems such as yeast infections.